Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Preliminary and Problem Statement

 with $\phi(t)=\left[ \right]^{T}$ and $u(t)=0$ for $t< 0$.
 Here, $\Phi$ is often known as the regression matrix.
 The FIR model estimation is to estimate the unknown $\theta$ as ``well" as possible based on data $\{y(t),\phi(t)\}_{t=1}^{N}$.

 The theoretical analysis of the FIR model estimation is often done in a probabilistic framework.
-To this goal, we first make assumptions on the input $u(t)$ and the measurement noise $v(t)$. \begin{assumption} The input $u(t)$ with $t=1-n,\cdots,N-1$ is the filtered white noise with the stable filter $H(q)$, i.e.,
+To this goal, we first make assumptions on the input $u(t)$ and the measurement noise $v(t)$. \begin{assumption} The input $u(t)$ with $t=1-n,\cdots,N-1$ is {white noise filtered} with the stable filter $H(q)$, i.e.,